Campus Vigil - New Zealand Terror Attacks

 The Chaplain's Office is located in the Dialogue Center at 661 Taylor Street.
 The office is open Monday through Friday from 8:00 a.m. to 4:30 p.m.

 The Rev. Dr. Lloyd Steffen is the University Chaplain.
 He is an ordained Protestant minister (United Church of Christ), a tenured Professor of Religion Studies who teaches religion and ethics in the Department of Religion Studies, and he is also Director of the Dialogue Center and the Lehigh Prison Project.

-Terri Ball-Nicholas is the Chaplain's Office Coordinator and Packer Church Wedding Coordinator.
 Appointments with the Chaplain may be scheduled by calling 610-758-3877.